 Given the longer decision pipelines in this market, it’s especially important to proactively contact Chinese offer holders to build a stronger relationship with your university so that you are top of mind when they are ready to make a decision.

 If you have anything to add to this list based on your experiences, we’d love to hear it.
-Share your thoughts in the comments section below or feel free to contact Mary Evans at firstname.lastname@example.org.
+Share your thoughts with Mary Evans at email@example.com.